james0666/MediaHop-Releases/MediaHop_Server/README.md

 - The TV does not support that container.
 - The TV does not support the video codec.
 - The TV does not support the audio codec.
-- The server blocks or alters range requests.
+- The server or reverse proxy blocks or alters range requests.
 - The TV has manufacturer-specific DLNA behaviour.

-Try a simple H.264/AAC MP4 as a compatibility test.
+A simple H.264/AAC MP4 is a useful compatibility test.

+---

+## Seeking does not work

+Check that:

+- The server allows HTTP Range requests.
+- The file itself supports practical seeking.
+- The TV supports seeking for that media type.
+- A reverse proxy is not stripping Range headers.

+---

 ## `403 Forbidden`

 The requested path failed the media-root security check.

-Make sure the file is physically inside the configured media root.
+Make sure the requested file is physically inside the configured media root.

+---

 ## `404 File not found`

-The file path no longer exists, was renamed, or PHP cannot resolve it.
+The file may:

+- No longer exist.
+- Have been renamed.
+- Be inside an excluded folder.
+- Be inaccessible to PHP.

 Reload the media list and try again.

+---

+## TV metadata is empty

+That is not necessarily an error.

+`ffprobe` is optional.

+If it is unavailable, MediaHop can still browse and play media normally.

 ---